 ElGamal is a public-key algorithm built on top of the Diffie-Hellman key exchange.
 Like Diffie-Hellman, it contains no provisions for authentication on its own, and is generally combined with other mechanisms for this purpose.

-ElGamal was mainly used in PGP, GNU Privacy Guard and other systems because its main rival, RSA, was patented.
-RSA’s patent expired in 2000, which allowed it to be implemented freely after that date.
+ElGamal was mainly used because its main rival, RSA, was patented.
+However, RSA’s patent expired in 2000, which allowed it to be implemented freely after that date.
 Since then, ElGamal has not been implemented as frequently.

 The Station-to-Station (STS) protocol is also based on the Diffie-Hellman key exchange.
-It’s another key agreement scheme, however it provides protection against man-in-the-middle attacks as well as perfect forward secrecy.
+It’s another key agreement scheme, but one that provides protection against man-in-the-middle attacks as well as perfect forward secrecy.

 It requires both parties in the connection to already have a keypair, which is used to authenticate each side.
 If the parties aren’t already known to each other, then certificates can be used to validate the identities of both parties.